Injury Reporting...what you need to do

 CIPPE Re-Certification Process

-- Winter athlete → Spring Season
+- Winter athlete → participate in Spring Season

 - If injuries and/or illnesses are reported when they occur, the Athletic Trainers can help manage the necessary paperwork to minimize physician visits and out of pocket expenses for subsequent sports season participation.